NVIDIA/audio-intelligence/README.md

 <br>

-Please refer to the [Magpie-TTS API](https://build.nvidia.com/nvidia/magpie-tts-flow) for commercial use of NVIDIA's TTS models that leveraged techniques of these papers.
+Please refer to the [Magpie-TTS API](https://build.nvidia.com/nvidia/magpie-tts-flow) for interactive demo of NVIDIA's TTS models that leveraged techniques of these papers.

 ---